-Customer invoice financing and bank overdrafts both provide cash to help businesses fund their day to day operating expenses, however there are some major differences.
+Customer invoice finance and bank overdrafts both provide cash to help businesses fund their day to day operating expenses, however there are some major differences.
 Here is an explanation on how they vary to help you decide what is best for you.

 1. Avoid Property Security, Protect Your Assets and Build Personal Wealth